 Since the inception of the Group in 1992, Mr. Tam oversees all business and management activities of the Group and is responsible for setting out business directions and goals, exploring new business opportunities and maintaining overall customer relationships of the Group.
-Mr. Tam has more than 25 years of experience of toy product development and in the manufacturing industry.
+Mr. Tam has more than 35 years of experience in toy product development and manufacturing.